 The sweltering days of summer are truly upon us, and you might be tempted to crank the air conditioner or plant yourself in front of a huge, energy-sucking fan to beat the heat.

 However, the cost of staying cool can really add up.
-In 2015, the EIA Residential Energy Consumption Survey (RECS) found that home air-conditioning costs averaged $265/month.
+Back in 2015, the EIA Residential Energy Consumption Survey (RECS) found that home air-conditioning costs averaged $265/month.
 That’s 12% of total home energy expenditures!
-And this summer, with everyone working from home, electric costs are expected to increase significantly.
-According to a forecast from one clean energy company, the increase could be as much as $30/month.

 What if paying an increased electric bill doesn’t fit into your monthly budget?
-What if air conditioning wasn’t high on your amenities wish list, and you’re living without?
+What if air conditioning wasn’t high on your amenities wish list, and now you’re seeking other cooling solutions for an apartment?
 Or what if you simply want to use your cooling system as little as possible?

 Figuring out how to keep an apartment cool without AC can be a bit tricky.
-Not to worry: we’ve got some creative tips for how to cool down a hot apartment, no matter your budget or air conditioning situation.
+Don’t worry, we can help you figure out how to cool down a hot apartment, no matter your budget or air conditioning situation.

-Up to 76% of the heat that enters your apartment does so via the windows.
+Almost all of the heat that enters your apartment does so via the windows, even when they’re closed tightly.
 This can be costly, since roughly 30% of the energy you use in your apartment goes toward cooling, according to the U.S. Department of Energy.
 It might sound simple, but standard window coverings provide the most bang for your buck in terms of keeping the temperature down.